-If you’ve been looking into the many different types of insurance policies that provide a death benefit, you probably came across the acronym AD&D at one point or another.
+If you’ve been thinking about estate planning or looking into the many different types of insurance policies that provide a death benefit, you probably came across the acronym AD&D at one point or another.
 You might’ve also learned that it stands for accidental death and dismemberment insurance and that it’s an insurance policy that provides benefits to be paid in the event that the insured is involved in an accident.

 What you might not have realized, though, is that if the accident causes the insured to die, the benefit will go to the beneficiary but if they live through the accident and it causes them to be dismembered in some way, they themselves will be the recipient of the benefit.